corndeladmin/DevOps-Course-Python-Intro/03_data_types.md

 True
 ```

 > In Python, you can actually use other data types in Boolean expressions.
 Most values will be considered True but some special values are False, such as `0`.
-For example `1 and 2` returns True

 ### Exercise 3.1